olzhasar/olzhasar.github.io/content/posts/why-flask-will-teach-you-more-than-django.md

 ## Intro

-I started my journey in web development with Django.
+I started my journey in back-end development with Django.
 That was the first framework that I’ve learned right after familiarizing myself with a bit of Python programming language.
-Pretty soon I was able to write a couple of web applications with it.
+Pretty soon I was able to write simple web applications with it.
 I was so fascinated by the fact that I can build a full-featured website in a couple of days or sometimes hours depending on project complexity.
 I remember trying Flask for a couple of pet projects.
-Sometimes I managed to build something simple with it but as complexity started to grow, I would give up sooner or later.
+Sometimes I managed to build something simple with it but as soon as complexity of the application started to grow, I would give up sooner or later.
 Django was so much easier to work with for me as a beginning software engineer.
-When I was stuck with something in Django, almost every time there will be a detailed answer on stackoverflow.
-It wasn't that easy to find with Flask.
+When I was stuck with something in Django, almost every time there would be a detailed answer on `stackoverflow`.
+It was much trickier to find solutions for issues that I faced using Flask.
 As a result, I played with Flask here and there but never built anything serious with it.

 ## Second try

 After several years of working with Django both at my job and for personal projects, I finally decided to give Flask another try and dive deep into it.
-The main motivation for me this time was my desire to learn SQLAlchemy ORM.
+The main motivation for me this time was my desire to learn `SQLAlchemy` ORM.
 I was already a middle engineer at that point, knowing something about servers, databases and software design.
 I started a toy project and surprisingly managed to finish it in a couple of days.
 Moreover, I totally fell in love with the process of building it.
 Flask gave me complete freedom over the application design and I utilized that opportunity to create an app that would perfectly suit my every need.
 I used Flask for almost every personal project since then and I learned a lot while doing them.
-I thought about my experience with Django and I finally came to a conclusion that choosing Flask at the very beginning of my career would be a much more beneficial decision in the long run.
+I thought about my experience with Django and I finally came to a conclusion that choosing Flask at the beginning of my career would be a much more beneficial decision in the long run.

 Let's walk over some points where I think Flask compared to Django can be more enlightening especially to entry-level engineers.